HOW TO MAKE VIETNAMESE EGGS STIR FRY RAMEN NOODLES | MÌ XÀO TRỨNG

 - Chop white stems of scallions.
 Set aside.

 - Add oil to a deep fry pan on medium-high heat.

 - Add white stems of scallions when oil becomes hot.
 Stir evenly for 1 minute.

-- Add noodles, seasonings, and 1/4 cup water.
+- Add noodles, seasonings, and 60 ml of water.
 Stir evenly until noodles loosen.

 - When water starts to dry out, add choy sum, bean sprouts, and eggs.
 Continue to stir evenly until eggs are dried and everything is mixed together.

 - Serve the noodles on a serving dish or in a serving bowl.
 Sprinkle optional fried red onions, red chili peppers, and peppers if preferred.

 I have a batch of fried red onion always on hand in my kitchen, but you can find it at most Asian supermarkets.
 You will only need the Ramen noodles; discard the packet of seasoning that comes with it.
 If you don’t have chicken seasoning, however, you can use the packet’s seasoning as an alternative.